-In the Configure Agents section, download the Powershell Script.
+From the Configure OMS Agents for monitoring using TCP protocol section, download the Powershell Script.
 The PowerShell script helps you open the relevant firewall port for the TCP transactions.

 We recommend that you install at least two agents on each side of the ExpressRoute connection (i.e., on-premises, Azure VNETs) for redundancy.
 Use the following steps to install agents: